liquity/bold/README.md

 Importantly, the `aggRecordedDebt` does *not* always equal the sum of individual recorded Trove debts.

 This is because the `aggRecordedDebt` is updated very regularly, whereas a given Trove’s recorded debt may not be.
-When the `aggRecordedDebt` has been updated more recently than a given Trove, then it already includes that Trove’s accrued interest - because
+When the `aggRecordedDebt` has been updated more recently than a given Trove, then it already includes that Trove’s accrued interest - because when it is updated, _all_ Trove's accrued pending interest is added to it.

-It’s best to think of the aggRecordedDebt and aggregate interest calculation running in parallel to the individual recorded debts and interest.
+It’s best to think of the `aggRecordedDebt` and aggregate interest calculation running in parallel to the individual recorded debts and interest.

 This example illustrates how it works.